GudokVlad-Pilot/PlantPhotoApp/README.md

 The app was created as a homework assignment for NOCFO.
 Implemented with React Native.

+> [!NOTE]
+> In this update were added:
+> - Theme file with styles.
+> - Tab buttons are hidden when keyboard is used.
+> - Custom components added to avoid code repetitions.
+> - Alerts are less agressive and inconcistent alert united in one custom component.

 ## Setting the environment

 1. Clone the repository.